unisonweb/unison/unison-src/transcripts/diff.md

 ## Display issues to fixup

+- [ ] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
 - [ ] if a name is updated to a not-yet-named reference, it's shown as both an update and an add
 - [ ] similarly, if a conflicted name is resolved by deleting the last name to a reference, I (arya) suspect it will show up as a Remove